-Unfortunately, there are many causes that lead to a messed up hairline.
+Unfortunately, many causes lead to a messed-up hairline.
 Genetics can cause receding, but a bad or inexperienced barber can easily be the cause.
 Luckily, there are some ways to slow hair loss and alter your look to conceal the damage.

 Can You Fix Messed Up Hairline?

 In short, the answer is Yes.
 But avoid any ‘miraculous’ or ‘quick-fix’ products that claim to alter your hairline.
 Focus on nutrition to strengthen hair, help it grow back faster, and slow the process of a receding hairline.
 Foods rich in protein and vitamins, like lean meat, fish, and avocado, are known to work.